-In a typical remote system access scenario, the user has the role of a client, and the target machine acts as a server.
-The user initiates a remote shell connection while the target system listens for such connections.
+In a traditional remote access scenario, the user’s machine acts as a client and the target machine listens as a server.
+The user initiates the connection, for example by connecting to an SSH service.

-Since getting a reverse shell is just one stage of an attack, here is an example chain of events that involves the use of a reverse shell:
+Since a reverse shell is just one stage of an attack, the following hypothetical example shows how it fits into a broader exploit chain:

 ncat -l -p 1337